Advise to the Education of Judges in Greenland

 The Greenlandic justice system and the Judge Education

 The Greenlandic justice system is in many ways unique.
-Not only does it cover an enormous land with a very small population that is spread across the coast-line, it is also bilingual and does not operate with the term punishment.
-The judges, criminal defenders and prosecutors in the district courts in Greenland does not have a traditional law degree.
+Not only does it cover an enormous land with a very small population that is spread across the coast-line, it is also bilingual and focus on rehabilitation instead of punishment.
+Judges, criminal defenders and prosecutors in the district courts do not have a law degree.
+Instead the district judges have a special district court judge education implemented by the Court of Greenland in accordance with the procedural law of 2010.
+In 2014 the first curriculum was developed, which Maria Løkke Rasmussen, later director of LEARN|RIGHT contributed to amongst others by carrying out a stakeholde analysis.